I Can’t Sleep

 - ego-strengthening suggestions.

 Home practice is usually encouraged with all types of sessions.
 For those, you can use audio recordings, online resources and different digital health applications.
-In recent years, online apps, such as Mindset, have become a powerful tool for self-hypnosis.
+In recent years, online apps, such as Mindset, have become a powerful tool for sleep self-hypnosis.
 The insomnia apps have made hypnotherapy for sleep more accessible and available to the public.
 Good quality sleep now really is at your fingertips.